SKrotkih/LiveEvents/README.md

 - Open LiveEvents.xcworkspace

-- Change current bundle id on yours
+- Update current bundle id on yours

 - Create Config.plist and copy content of the Config.plist.example.plist file there.
 Change client ID and API key on yours